 Share this

-by Grant Watson on Jun 15, 2022
+by Grant Watson

 As the number of hours the average US consumer experiences power outages continues to climb, the FERC is seeking ways to maintain grid reliability.
-One of the ways in which they have attempted to address this and other issues facing the US power grid is with FERC Order 881.
+One of the ways in which it has attempted to address this and other issues facing the US power grid is with FERC Order 881.
 FERC Order 881 requires all transmission providers to use ambient adjusted line ratings to evaluate near-term transmission service and to increase the accuracy of near-term line ratings.

-By moving from static line ratings to ambient adjusted ratings, the FERC is attempting to improve reliability, keep customer rates reasonable, and to improve the efficiency of the transmission system.
+By moving from static line ratings to ambient adjusted ratings, the FERC is attempting to improve reliability, keep customer rates reasonable, and improve the efficiency of the transmission system.
 But, should the FERC be requiring transmission providers to go even further?

 As the penetration of renewable energy increases, extreme weather events become more common, and the grid continues to age, it may make sense to consider dynamic line ratings (DLRs).
 Ambient adjusted line ratings are ratings that take ambient variables into consideration based on season.
 Dynamic line ratings are hourly adjusted line rating values based on environmental factors.
 Were transmission providers to adopt DLRs, it would support better forecasting, a better understanding of power flow, and maximization of the existing transmission system.
 Dynamic line ratings would allow for transmission line capacity to be monitored and adjusted on an hourly basis, theoretically helping to lessen congestion.